ggggg111/Model-Doctor/README.md

 ## Overview

-This is an unnoficial implementation of the [Model Doctor: A Simple Gradient Aggregation Strategy for Diagnosing and Treating CNN Classifiers](https://arxiv.org/abs/2112.04934).
+This is an unofficial implementation of the [Model Doctor: A Simple Gradient Aggregation Strategy for Diagnosing and Treating CNN Classifiers](https://arxiv.org/abs/2112.04934).

 ## Requirements and Installation